 Pension Credit and mixed aged couples

-The rules for claiming Pension Credit for mixed ages couples are changing from 15th May 2019.
+The rules for claiming Pension Credit for mixed ages couples have changed from 15th May 2019.

 A mixed aged couple is where one partner has reached state pension age however the other person is still of working age.
 Under the current rules only one member of a couple needs to have reached state pension age in order to make a joint claim to Pension Credit.

-From 15th May 2019, both members of the couple will need to have reached state pension age to make a joint claim.
-In these cases the couple will need to make a claim for Universal Credit which can potentially leave them worse off financially.
-The partner who is of state pension age won't be subject to work-based conditionality such as looking for jobs however the younger member may be required to look for work or attend training courses depending on their personal circumstances.
+From 15th May 2019, both members of the couple need to have reached state pension age to make a joint claim for the benefit.
+If one member of the couple is below state pension age they will need to make a claim for Universal Credit which can potentially leave them worse off financially.
+The partner who is of state pension age won't be subject to work-based conditionality such as looking for jobs however they may meet the entitlement criteria for the Limited Capability for Work and Work Related Activity (LCWWRA) under Universal Credit which can allow for an additional element of Universal Credit to be paid.
+The younger member may be required to look for work or attend training courses depending on their personal circumstances.

 This change will not impact on mixed aged couples who are already receiving Pension Credit or couples where one member would have be entitled to Pension Credit before 14th May 2019 but may have been unaware of entitlement.
 This provision for couples who would have been entitled to Pension Credit before 14th May 2019 is possible as claims for Pension Credit can be backdated up to three months, meaning that claims for Pension Credit for mixed aged couples can be applied for up until 13th August 2019.